alqamabinsadiq/node-api-kit/README.md

 Also uncomment the following code from `app.js`

 ```
-  // Remove the following code if you donot want to use secure server.
+  // Uncomment the following code if you want to use secure server.
   // Secure traffic only
   app.all('*', (req, res, next) => {
     if (req.secure) {